Dissipative particle systems on expanders

 \subsection{Special models}

-Now we will specialise to models with one or two types and deterministic reactions.
-For two type systems we will also assume that particles of the same type do not interact, and the reaction between the two types (which we call $A$ and $B$) does not increase the total number of particles.
-Then the possible `special models' up to relabelling $A \leftrightarrow B$ are as follows.
+Now we will specialise to models with one or two types and a single deterministic reaction which does not increase the total number of particles.
+For the two-type case we also assume that the reaction occurs between the two types (which we call $A$ and $B$), since otherwise we would have a one-type system with additional inert particles.
+While it would be natural to permit multiple reactions, allowing a combination of one-type and two-type reactions, this would significantly increase the number of possibilities.
+Since we are not aware of previous work covering any such models, we do not consider them separately here.